pulumi/docs/content/blog/why-switch-to-pulumi/index.md

 significant differences in terms of productivity experience, scalability, and collaboration.

-1.  **Increased Productivity.** Pulumi's promise is to build in all the latest advancements in both the developer and operations experience.
+1.**Increased Productivity.** Pulumi's promise is to build in all the
+    latest advancements in both the developer and operations experience.
     When engineers write code, they now have AI copilots that generate code and pair-program alongside them.
 Their IDEs have autocompletion